grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 To answer that, I'd like to get back to our original problem with product names and remind you that I introduced a value object to limit the impact of some changes that could occur to the codebase where product names are used.
 As it's been a long time, here are the changes that we wanted to impact our code as little as possible:

 1. Changing the comparison of product names to case-insensitive
-2. Changing the comparison to take into account not only a product name, but also a configuration in which a product is sold.
+2. Changing the comparison to take into account not only a product name but also a configuration in which a product is sold.

 Let's find out whether introducing a value object would pay off in these cases.

 ### First change - case-insensitivity

 This one is easy to perform - we just have to modify the equality operators, `Equals()` and `GetHashCode()` operations, so that they treat names with the same content in different letter case equal.
 I won't go over the code now as it's not too interesting, I hope you imagine how that implementation would look like.
 We would need to change all comparisons between strings to use an option to ignore case, e.g. `OrdinalIgnoreCase`.
 This would need to happen only inside the `ProductName` class as it's the only one that knows how what it means for two product names to be equal.
-This means that the encapsulation we've introduced with out `ProductName` class has paid off.
+This means that the encapsulation we've introduced without `ProductName` class has paid off.

 ### Second change - additional identifier